frederic-perez/AmE-dictionary/data/dictionary.md

 __shoo-in__
 __shooing__ _v_
 __shoop__ _interj_ _music_ Used as a scat word in song lyrics. _The shoop shoop song._
-__shoot for the moon__ _idiom_ To set one's goals or ambitions very high; to try to attain or achieve something particularly difficult.
+__shoot for the moon__ _idiom_ To set one’s goals or ambitions very high; to try to attain or achieve something particularly difficult.
 __shoot from the hip__ _idiom_
-__shoot the breeze__ _informal_ Have a casual conversation. _We've been shooting the breeze for well over an hour now._
+__shoot the breeze__ _informal_ Have a casual conversation. _We’ve been shooting the breeze for well over an hour now._
 __shoot the moon__ _v_ :three::hammer:
 __shoot up__ _idiom_ :two::hammer: _The number of homeless families shot up during the recession._
 __shoot your mouth off__ _idiom_ To boast or talk too much, to tell secrets.